This post may contain affiliate links. Full disclosures here.

 The answer is actually quite simple, it’s the correlation of the omega-3 fatty acids that they all have in common.
 Those omegas are exactly why flax is great for breastfeeding too!

-Make Your Own Lactation Smoothies
+How to Create Your Own Lactation Smoothies

 It’s amazing to have the Internet at the tip of our fingers and a universe-sized amount of information free for the taking.
 However, instead of always searching for someone else’s creations, why not learn how to create your own?